Food Reference Website Logo

 You must also remember that the dish you are trying to replicate for the first time has probably been made by the TV chef a gazillion times.
 (You also don’t see the inevitable errant dishes that are edited out and redone).
 Cooking is a skill, complicated by a ponderous array of intermingling variables.
 Mastering such a fickle endeavor takes practice.
 Knowledge, although vital, will only take you so far.
 Cooking is a process that requires a “feel”, an intangible know-how that only comes with repeated exposure.
 We could beat to death the physics of hitting a baseball, including equipment factors, human biology, psychological influences, etc. etc. etc. But the bottom line is you would have to practice it repeatedly to become deft at it.

 But I want you to remain undaunted in the face of adversity.
 My reason for elucidating the overbearing number of variables is not to intimidate you, but to educate you.
 Learning the facts is the starting point.
 Then, take your ever-growing knowledge and apply it, over and over again.
 Keep making that recipe till you master it on your cookware in your kitchen.
 Do not get discouraged.
-As clichι as it sounds, this is definitely an arena where we learn from our mistakes.
+As cliché as it sounds, this is definitely an arena where we learn from our mistakes.
 No more burning crostini in that one oven for me.

 Please feel free to link to any pages of FoodReference.com from your website.

-For permission to use any of the content on FoodReference.com please contact: james@foodreference.com
+For permission to use any of this content please E-mail: james@foodreference.com

-All contents of this website are copyright © 1990 - 2009 James T. Ehler and FoodReference.com unless otherwise noted.
+All contents are copyright © 1990 - 2024 James T. Ehler and www.FoodReference.com unless otherwise noted.
 All rights reserved.
 You may copy and use portions of this website for non-commercial, personal use only.
-Any other use of the materials in this website without prior written permission is prohibited.